 - Notion – a note-making app gone rogue with to-do lists, pages, bookmarking and collaboration built in.

-You can build whole ‘sites’ and resources with it which can be shared publicly, which could be quite useful if you wanted to avoid Big Bad Google and I’d say it’s actually more interconnective than Google Docs in some ways.
+You can build whole resources with it which can be shared publicly – quite useful if you wanted to avoid Big Bad Google and I’d say it’s actually more interconnective than Google Docs in some ways.

-I found it a bit confusing / the learning curve quite steep, otherwise it might have the potential to replace a few of these suggestions in one go… It has an app but it’s a bit sluggish to use.
+I found the learning curve quite steep, otherwise it might have the potential to replace a few of these suggestions in one go.
+It has an app but it’s a bit sluggish to use.